 Soft, cold food is an excellent snack that may bring some cooling relief.
 Chilled baby food of any kind, depending on your baby’s palate, can help bring teething relief.

 If you fill a plastic sippy cup with ice water, not only can your child drink it (as long as your pediatrician says it’s safe) but they can also chew on the cold plastic.

 This remedy brings two different kinds of relief in the same container.

 This method is obviously not so popular, though, because of possible chemicals leaching from plastic sippy cups as babies chew on them.

-Frozen fruit juice makes a healthy treat for your child to drink.
+Frozen fruit makes a healthy treat for your child to eat.